1RED7A/Better-Saving/README.md

 - Manual save and Autosave on a timer
 - Save when completing a level
 - Android exit button that saves before closing
-- Rolling backups and onetap restore
+- Rolling backups and one tab restore
 - More

 ## Installation